ezoehunt/manifest_testing/README.md

 1. Clone the gh-pages branch.

-2. **Replace** the manifest.webapp in this directory with the participant's manifest.webapp
+2. **Replace** the manifest.webapp with the participant's manifest.webapp

 3. In the participant's manifest.webapp, **change**: